EqualityOfSoul/nyash/README.md

 It's probably asleep.
 Try waking it either by

-* typing a command in your server
+* Typing a command in your server
-* updating some code in your Glitch project
+* Updating some code in your Glitch project
     - Remember to check the logs
+* Visiting its glitch.me page

+Also check whether the Discord invitation link still works.

 Check out "Hosting a Bot on Glitch.com" linked above in **Resources** for more on keeping your sleepy bot awake.